Skip to content

 As a charity committed to protecting nature, beauty and history, our work covers everywhere from remote islands and nature reserves to urban heritage and city parks.
 Our work in, around, and near urban areas is focused on increasing access to parks and green spaces, so that more people are in easy reach of quiet places with wide open skies.

-Our vision for Castlefield Viaduct
+The vision for Castlefield Viaduct

-Our vision is to transform Castlefield Viaduct into a free-to-access park and meeting place for people and nature.
+The long-term vision is to transform Castlefield Viaduct into a free-to-access park and meeting place for people and nature.
 It will be a space that respects the listed structure, celebrates the nature, beauty and history of the viaduct, and complements existing plans for the city.

 In addition to bringing people closer to nature in the city, the viaduct will be a stepping stone to other green spaces and cultural attractions in South Manchester, accessible by foot or bike – sitting alongside iconic venues such as the Science and Industry Museum and The Factory.

-Phase two: the future of the viaduct
+Phase two: the extension

 Supporters of the Castlefield Viaduct project